 One of the key points in the case is that Wayne County Sheriff Sgt.
 Ben Roberston, in his initial report about the incident, wrote: “In my presence, Mr. Sedrish was asked by an employee of CSX if he had permission to be on the trestle or tracks and Mr. Sedrish replied, ‘That’s complicated.’
 According to the CSX employee, the production company had previously been denied permission to film on the trestle, and there was electronic correspondence to verify that fact.”

-UPDATE, Tuesday, 6:57 AM: As of this morning, Midnight Rider executive producer/unit production manager director Jay Sedrish has not yet turned himself in, but we are told he has another week and that arrangements are being made to meet that timetable.
-Here are the mugshots of director Randall Miller and producer Jody Savin, who along with Sedrish could face 10 years in prison for the tragic on-set death of camera assistant Sarah Jones.
+UPDATE, JULY 15, 6:57 AM: As of this morning, Midnight Rider executive producer/unit production manager director Jay Sedrish has not yet turned himself in, but we are told he has another week and that arrangements are being made to meet that timetable.
+Director Randall Miller and producer Jody Savin, who along with Sedrish, could face 10 years in prison for the tragic on-set death of camera assistant Sarah Jones.

 Jones was killed outside of Jesup, GA on February 20 when she was struck by a freight train as she and others ran for their lives during the filming of a scene that involved placing a metal hospital bed (that was to have star William Hurt in it) on live train tracks.
 It was one of the most egregious tragedies on a movie set in recent memory, because they were not permitted to be on the tracks.
 Several other crew members were also injured in the accident.
 The film’s crew members were on the CSX railroad-owned tracks of the Doctortown train trestle for the shoot by Unclaimed Freight Productions Inc., the production company owned by Miller and Savin.
 The tragedy has created an outcry for reforms in productions and safety on movie sets.